 Development of inflation rates in Belgium

 In only a few countries negative inflation rates are achieved.
 This means that the general price level is declining and consumer prices get cheaper.
-This case is called deflation.In comparison to other countries, the ample price increases are a bit out of the ordinary.
-This may be a sign for a political or economic set of problems.Back to overview: Belgium
+This case is called deflation.In comparison to other countries, the drastic price increases are no longer on average.
+Usually this is a sign of political and economic turmoil.Back to overview: Belgium